mtl-brainhack-school-2019/EmanueleB/readmes/Final_Report.md

 ![](https://github.com/mtl-brainhack-school-2019/EmanueleB/blob/master/screenshots/Congenital%20Amusia.png)

 ## High-level summary of the project
   My project focuses on investigating statistical properties of sung performances in a population of subjects affected by a congenital condition known as congenital amusia (experimental group), as well as in a population of healthy individuals (control group).
-Considering the current state of my project (data collection phase).

 ![](https://github.com/mtl-brainhack-school-2019/EmanueleB/blob/master/screenshots/c3.JPG)

-The main priority, for me, refers to learning how to program in python in order to manipulate a growing dataset by automating a series of critical operations (data cleaning, data organization, data analysis).
+Considering the current state of my project (data collection phase) the main priority, for me, refers to learning how to program in python in order to manipulate a growing dataset by automating a series of critical operations (data cleaning, data organization, data analysis).

 ![](https://github.com/mtl-brainhack-school-2019/EmanueleB/blob/master/screenshots/flow%20chart.JPG)

 ## Project definition
   The main question that guided my effort refers to the possibility to create a program with the aim to completely automate a sequence of operations (data cleaning, re-organization, analysis, visualization).
-Achieving this general goal might be very important at this stage, since it would allow me (and my lab) to save a significant amount of time as well as manual work, consequently reducing the probability that human mistakes due to the data manipulation might occur.
+Achieving this general goal is important at this stage, since it would allow me (and my lab) to save a significant amount of time as well as manual work, consequently reducing the probability that human mistakes due to the data manipulation might occur.

 In particular, I tried to accomplish the following main tasks
--	Being able to concatenate several files per participant, each one containing detailed information (frequency, duration and time) of each musical performance, into a single file.
+-	Being able to concatenate several files per participant, each one containing detailed information (frequency, duration and time) of each musical performance, into a single file
 -	Reorganization of the single file created, enhancing clarity and logical structure of the components
--	Assembling various information that derive from different musical characteristics of the performances into a single file per participant,
+-	Assembling various information that derive from different musical characteristics of the performances into a single file per participant
 -	Create the backbone of some analytical processes, deriving from some machine learning techniques (such as the creation of a predictive model based on the training-testing methodology), that will be applied later one once the data collection is complete
--	Create scripts to display visually (through graphs) basic information describing the main characteristics of the behavioural data collected.
+-	Create scripts to display visually (through graphs) basic information describing the main characteristics of the behavioural data collected

 The intent is to achieve all the steps mentioned above by creating scripts with a single language (python), easily understandable by the other members of the lab, also easy to adapt to new data acquired and easy to update.

 ![](https://github.com/mtl-brainhack-school-2019/EmanueleB/blob/master/graphs/graph3.png)